World In Paris

 This article is about the Palace of Versailles inside.
-It offers a peek inside the Versailles Palace – things to know, the musts – and our best tips.
+It offers a peek inside the Palace of Versailles – things to know, how to visit Versailles, the musts – and our best tips.

-If you are looking for information on how to visit Versailles from Paris, the articles below are in-depth guides to plan your Versailles trip.
+If you are looking for information on how to visit Versailles from Paris, the articles below are in-depth guides to planning your Versailles trip.

 Versailles Palace